Environment and sexual orientation: Childhood sexual abuse, molestation or early experiences

-A 2013 study titled "Does Childhood Maltreatment Effect Sexual Orientation?" led by Andrea Roberts reported that sexual abuse may affect men and not women.
+A 2013 study "Does Childhood Maltreatment Effect Sexual Orientation?" by Roberts et al. reported that sexual abuse may affect men and not women.
 According to neuroscientist Simon LeVay, a controversy arose because the conclusion relied on an unusual statistical technique and it is argued she did not apply this correctly.
-This study has been strongly criticized for making unjustified assumptions in the statistical instrumental regression, and for using methods typically reserved for economics.
-A criticism by J. Michael Bailey and Drew Bailey says "Not only do Roberts et al.'s results fail to provide support for the idea that childhood maltreatment causes adult homosexuality, the pattern of differences between males and females is opposite what should be expected based on better evidence."
-Bailey states that Robert's instrumental regression and analysis were "almost certainly violated" by the confounding factor of genes shared between parents and children (Roberts used parental traits as instruments in her analysis, which are heavily distorted by behavioural genetic effects for depression and neuroticism, which children also inherit).
+A critique by J. Michael Bailey and Drew Bailey states that "Not only do Roberts et al.'s results fail to provide support for the idea that childhood maltreatment causes adult homosexuality, the pattern of differences between males and females is opposite what should be expected based on better evidence."
+Bailey states that Robert's instrumental regression and analysis were "almost certainly violated" by the confounding factor of genes shared between parents and children.
 When controlling for genetic confounders, the link between sexual abuse and adult non-heterosexuality in men can be reduced to zero.
-Further, Bailey et al. argue that all prior research has demonstrated that it would be the sexual orientation of females, not males, that may be responsive to psychosocial influences, and so it is unlikely that sexual abuse would somehow affect men's sexual orientation and not women's, further demonstrating that their method was inappropriate and that the results are not evidence that sexual abuse affects sexual orientation.
 Bailey concludes that Roberts' conclusion poorly fits the experience of gay men, who usually experience same-sex attraction long before their first sexual experience, that there is "compelling evidence that male sexual orientation is fixed early in development, probably before birth and certainly before childhood adversity could plausibly affect it", and that "previous research is inconsistent with the hypothesis that childhood experiences play a significant causal role in adult sexual orientation, especially in men".
-Regarding human evolution, no plausible mechanism has been provided for why men would respond to abuse by becoming homosexual.